Muth008/interview-homework/README.md

 1. Ensure MySQL is installed and running.
 2. Navigate to the `database/` directory.
+3. Copy the .env.example file to .env and update the environment variables.
-3. Run `docker-compose up` to start the database in a Docker container (optional).
+4. Run `docker-compose up -d` to start the database in a Docker container (optional).
-4. Apply migrations and seed the database as described in the backend setup.
+5. Apply migrations and seed the database as described in the backend setup.

 For detailed instructions, refer to the database README: [database/README.md](database/README.md).